by-zr/project-edumeadow/README.md

 ---

-**Note**: This is an educational project developed for coursework purposes.
-The application demonstrates modern web development practices using Django, REST APIs, and real-time communication features.
+**Note**: This is an educational project that demonstrates modern web development practices using Django, REST APIs, and real-time communication features.
 While designed for learning, it showcases the potential for building comprehensive educational technology platforms.